After reading my previous post Fake TurboTax Discount Through Vanguard and Fidelity, reader Mike sent me an email:

 |Wells Fargo Advisors||yes||no|

-H&R Block doesn’t yet support downloading from Wells Fargo Advisors and USAA.
-It supports Vanguard, Fidelity, Charles Schwab, T. Rowe Price, TD Ameritrade, and E*Trade.
-At a substantial savings off the comparable TurboTax version, I’m not complaining.
+H&R Block doesn’t yet support downloading from Wells Fargo Advisors.
+It says it supports importing from Vanguard, Fidelity, Charles Schwab, TD Ameritrade, and E*Trade.
+At a substantial saving off the comparable TurboTax version, I’m not complaining.